-An impairment loss is charged to the Statement of Comprehensive Income immediately, unless the asset is carried at revalued amount.
+An impairment loss is charged to the Statement of Income and Expenditure immediately, unless the asset is carried at revalued amount.
 Any impairment loss of a revalued asset is treated as a revaluation decrease to the extent of previously recognised revaluation surplus for the same asset.

-Any subsequent increase in the recoverable amount of an asset is treated as reversal of the previous impairment loss and is recognised to the extent of the carrying amount of the asset that would have been determined (net of amortisation and depreciation) had no impairment loss been recognised.
-The reversal is recognised in the Statement of Comprehensive Income immediately, unless the asset is carried at revalued amount.
+Impairment losses on goodwill are not reversed.
+In respect of other assets, any subsequent increase in the recoverable amount of an asset is treated as reversal of the previous impairment loss and is recognised to the extent of the carrying amount of the asset that would have been determined (net of amortisation and depreciation) had no impairment loss been recognised.
+The reversal is recognised in profit or loss immediately, unless the asset is carried at revalued amount.
 A reversal of an impairment loss on a revalued asset is credited directly to revaluation surplus.
-However, to the extent that an impairment loss on the same revalued asset was previously recognised as an expense in the Statement of Comprehensive Income, a reversal of that impairment loss is recognised as income in the Statement of Comprehensive Income.
+However, to the extent that an impairment loss on the same revalued asset was previously recognised as an expense in the profit or loss a reversal of that impairment loss is recognised as income in the profit or loss.